henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 EAB WHDLoad Games AGA Menu package will automatically update SYSTEMDIR:S/User-Assign, SYSTEMDIR:S/Assign-Startup or SYSTEMDIR:S/Startup-Sequence with following assigns:

 - A-Games: = WHDLOADDIR:WHDLoad/Games
-- HD-Games: = WHDLOADDIR:HD-Games

-These assigns are required for AGS2 to work as run files use them to start games or demos.
+This assign is required for AGS2 to work as run files use them to start games.

 ## AGS2